ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 During the past weeks I have spent about 2 hours per week on mentorship sessions with various developers from the [Devz Community][15].
-I am really thankful for everyone that chose me among all the mentors and I took notes on most of the questions.
+I am really thankful for everyone that chose me among all the mentors, and I took notes on most of the questions.

 I immediately found frequently asked questions for all the topics that I listed,